Intika-Android-Apps/XposedGmsCoreUnifiedNlp/README.md

 ### It doesn't work

 Check that you
-* installed `UnifiedNlp.apk` and not `NetworkLocation.apk` or `LegacyNetworkLocation.apk`.
-If you installed UnifiedNlp vie F-Droid you have to replace it with the correct version.
-* activated the backends
+* activated the backends in MicroG Settings
 * activated network-based geolocation in Settings->Location

 If you followed the instructions above and it still does not work, feel free to open an issue.